-Risks Mitigating factors New laws and regulations New government laws, regulations or measures, including increased regulations on the production and use of sustainable versus oil-based products, may have a major impact on our business and financial position, and can lead to a threat to our activities.
-Monitoring and adapting to relevant (changes in) rules and regulations.
-Maintaining a dialogue with authorities, where possible.
-Sanction regulation compliance Avantium may unknowingly or unwilfully have partners, customers, agents, consultants or other company contacts in breach of sanctions regulations which could adversely affect our business.
-Continuing to do our utmost to adhere to (sanctions) laws and regulations, with Avantium's policies, procedures and ethics codes prohibiting us from entering into business with sanctioned parties.
-Using up-to date sanctions-screening software tools for business relationships the company enters into.
-Bribery and corruption Avantium may be exposed to bribery and corruption.
-Managing a stringent approach to bribery and corruption with internal controls, coordinated by the Finance and Legal teams.
-Retaining an external, independent organisation to assist, where necessary, in monitoring interactions with suppliers, agents and distributors.
-Including clauses on anti-bribery, corruption and appropriate remedial actions in many different agreements the company enters into.
+- Continuing to do our utmost to adhere to (sanctions) laws and regulations, with Avantium's policies, procedures and ethics codes prohibiting us from entering into business with sanctioned parties. - Using up-to date sanctions-screening software tools for business relationships the company enters into. - Managing a stringent approach to bribery and corruption with internal controls, coordinated by the Finance and Legal teams. - Retaining an external, independent organisation to assist, where necessary, in monitoring interactions with suppliers, agents and distributors. - Including clauses on anti-bribery, corruption and appropriate remedial actions in many different agreements the company enters into.